Lion Forge Comics

-Lion Forge Comics was an American comic book publisher founded in 2011 by David Steward II and Carl Reed, with headquarters formerly located in St. Louis, Missouri.
-The company has a strong focus on culturally diverse creators and stories.
+Lion Forge Comics was an American comic book publisher founded in 2011 by David Steward II and Carl Reed.
+The company published works by a range of creators and focused on storytelling influenced by specific cultures and ethnics.
 In 2019, it became an imprint label following the company's merger with Oni Press.
 The merged company, Oni–Lion Forge Publishing Group, is owned by Polarity.
-As of 2022, the Lion Forge name is now "largely dormant with Oni Press (as Oni-Lion Forge Publishing Group) taking over the publishing side of things".
+As of 2022, the Lion Forge name is largely dormant in its original role as a comic book publisher, with Oni Press handling the publishing.
+However, Lion Forge is still used as a brand name for other divisions, such as Lion Forge Entertainment, which was founded by Steward II in 2019 and follows a similar focus on diverse narratives.

 Company history

 Lion Forge

 Lion Forge Comics was founded in 2011 by David Steward II and Carl Reed to give ethnically diverse creators an outlet to create ethnically diverse characters.
 The company began as a digital publisher but experimented with print comics when digital sales began to plateau industry wide.
 Initially, Lion Forge worked on developing their own original properties.
 However, the company picked up NBCUniversal 1980s properties Airwolf, Knight Rider, Miami Vice, Punky Brewster, and Saved by the Bell.
 In 2012, the company launched its initial titles, and followed that up with American Greetings properties Care Bears, Madballs, and Packages from Planet X.

 By 2014, Lion Forge had staff in New York and Los Angeles in addition to its headquarters in St. Louis.
 In mid 2014, the company announced a children's line, Roar Comics, would launch with six titles.
 They also announced IDW Publishing would publish and distribute print version of their comic books.

 In July 2016, general counsel Geoff Gerber was promoted to president taking over from founder David Steward, who was named founder/publisher.
 Plus, additional editors and sale and marketing staff were also hired.

 It expanded its print line in the Fall of 2016 with the CubHouse imprint for grades pre-K through 12, splitting that age group off from Roar Comics.
 Both lines would be under Andrea Colvin as senior editor.
 By late 2017, it had grown to 30 employees located in St Louis, Chicago, and New York City, with many employees remote working, and with Geoff Gerber as the company president.
 On Free Comic Book Day 2016, May 6, Lion Forge launched its superhero universe line, Catalyst Prime, under senior editor Joe Illidge with a single issue.

 The company began to grow through acquisitions in 2016.
 In early October 2016 it purchased Magnetic Press, renaming it as Magnetic Collection.
 In October 2017, it purchased the New York City-based comic journalism site Comics Beat.
 Steward created a subsidiary called Syndicated Comics to control assets and content generated by Comics Beat.